 Also, with the lens being so small, I could stay rather inconspicuous in some indoor shoot locations with models.

-It never really drew that much attention while I was in crowded public spaces.
+My camera gear never drew much attention while I was in crowded public spaces shooting with my subjects.
 (You know that look you get when you are carrying a big camera and everyone is staring and wondering what you’re doing.)